ShailySarker/Interactive-Data-Explorer-Website/README.md

         - Type(s)
         - ID number

-** 2. Search Functionality **
+**  2. List View **

+    - Pagination: Navigate through Pokémon listings with options for 10, 20, or 50 items per page.

-    - Implement a search input that filters Pokémon by name in real-time
+    - Sorting: Sort Pokémon by ID (ascending/descending) or name (A-Z/Z-A).

-    - Add a filter dropdown to filter Pokémon by type (Fire, Water, Grass, etc.)

-    - Show appropriate loading and empty states
+    - Filtering: Filter Pokémon by multiple types simultaneously for refined searches.

+** 3. Detailed View **

+    - Comprehensive Information: View detailed stats including HP, Attack, Defense, abilities, moves, and evolution chains.

+    - Routing: Seamless navigation between list and detail views using React Router.

-** UI/UX **
+** 4. UI/UX **

-    - Create a responsive design that works on both desktop, tab and mobile devices
+    - Creating a responsive design that works on both desktop, tab and mobile devices

-    - Include a simple header with the application name
+    - Include a simple header with the application name and navigate routes

     - Style the application with Tailwind CSS

+** 5. Favorites System **

+    - Mark Favorites: Users can mark or non mark Pokémon as favorites.

+    - Favorites View: Dedicated section to view all favorite Pokémon.

+    - Persistence: Favorites are stored in localStorage to maintain state across sessions.

+** 6. Advanced Features_1: Comparison Tool**

+    - Stat Comparison: Select two Pokémon to compare their stats side by side for informed decisions.

+** 7. Advanced Features_2: Random Pokémon Feature**

+    - Surprise Element: Fetch and display a random Pokémon, adding an element of surprise and discovery.

+** 8. Advanced Features_3: Error Handling **

+    - Error Boundaries: Implemented to catch and handle errors gracefully without crashing the entire application.

-** Technical Requirements **
+# Technical Requirements

     - Use functional components with React Hooks